MamyNova69/instagram_downloader.py/README.md

 ## Utilisation

+you need to open and connect your instagram account in firefox.

-run the script with this command or simply double click on it
+then, run the script with this command or simply double click on it.
+It will read and use your cookie to connect and download the pictures.

 ```bash
   python instagram_downloader.py